 What is the share of electric vehicles in your fleet today?
 What will it be by 2025?

-Most of the companies have an electrification strategy and have already, marginally, implemented a few electric vehicles in their fleets.
+Most companies have an electrification strategy and have already marginally, implemented a few electric vehicles across their fleets.
 The same companies expect the share of EVs to exceed 30% by 2025, which – taking into account a 3.5 year renewal cycle – means that EV policies, charging infrastructure installations and sourcing activities will be kicking off before the end of 2022.

 Source : Global Fleet Survey 2020

-At OviDrive we believe that CO2 emissions are only part of a Sustainability strategy.
-That's why we have developed our own metric: the Sustainability Impact Coefficient that gives you more options to reach your objectives
+At OviDrive we believe that CO2 emissions are only part of a sustainability strategy.
+That's why we have developed our own metric: the Sustainability Impact Coefficient that provides you more options to reach your objectives

-Your situation and your objectives are unique.
-Our consultant team will therefore support you with tailored data analysis, strategy proposals and the right action plan.
+Your situation and objectives are unique to your business.
+Our consultant team will support you with tailored data analysis, strategy proposals and the right action plan.

 How can your Fleet become a sustainable, carbon-neutral Fleet?
 Some outside-the-box strategies

-As the supply chain improves and more electric or electrified vehicles become available, the EV readiness of cities and countries becomes better.
-This, in combination with corporate strategic guidelines and favorable taxation, leads to the conclusion that EV should be on your mind.
-Not a simple feat though, as you’ll need to take into account that the reality is not just about statistics.
-Some of your employees will not be able to install home chargers and others will live in countries that are less EV-ready.
+As the supply chain improves and more electric vehicles become available, the EV readiness of cities and countries improves This, in combination with corporate strategic guidelines and favourable taxation, leads to the conclusion that EV should be front of mind.
+Not a simple feat though, as you’ll need to take into account the reality is not just about statistics.
+Some of your employees may not be able to install home chargers and others will live in countries that are less EV-ready.
 So where to start?

 Are they asking for EVs?
 They might, especially in those countries where emissions are part of the BIK calculation.
 If there is support from the base, it’s easier to sell electrification to the top.
-The next topic on the agenda is driver profiling; how many of your drivers can install a home charger, who comes to the office – and how often, - and who doesn’t even have easy access to public chargers?
-Different profiles emerge, and different solutions need to be thought of for each profile.
+The next topic on the agenda is driver profiling; how many of your drivers can install a home charger, who comes to the office, how often and who won't have easy access to public chargers?
+Different profiles emerge, and different solutions need to be considered for each profile.

 Charging on the go is more expensive than charging at the office or at home.
 Do you want to regulate charging?
 What about home chargers?
 Who takes the installation, maintenance and repair costs and who owns the charger?
-Will you reimburse installation cost when your employee moves to a different place?
-Many things to consider, but one thing is sure: EVs need a dedicated chapter in your policies or procedures, especially if you’re also deploying PHEVs – these can be the perfect transition option, but require discipline from your drivers.
+Will you reimburse installation cost when an employee moves to a different place?
+There are many things to consider, but one thing is sure: EVs need a dedicated chapter in your policies or procedures, especially if you’re also deploying PHEVs – these can be the perfect transition option, but require discipline from your drivers.

 This includes the OEM selection as your current suppliers are not necessarily the best for EVs.
 Then comes the challenge: infrastructure and charging cards.
-Talk to as many vendors as possible and build your solution accepting that you might need more than one to cover your entire fleet.
-Look at how they report charging transactions: do the reports deliver enough detail for you to scrutinize your employees’ behavior against policy?
+Talk to as many vendors as possible and build your solution considering that you may need more than one to service your entire fleet.
+Look at how they report charging transactions: do the reports deliver enough detail for you to scrutinise your employees’ behaviour against policy?

-Get that message out, promote your strategies and provide for a comms plan that goes beyond implementation.
-Fleet Management is dynamic, and communication is the force that keeps it running.
+Get that message out, promote your strategies and provide for a communications plan that goes beyond implementation.
+Fleet management is dynamic, and communication is the force that keeps it running.

 Unfortunately, sustainability is most often measured in terms of emissions; we see it in corporate reports where carefully drafted graphs demonstrate a downwards trend in CO2 emissions, but we hear it also in strategy one-liners such as “Net-zero by 2025.”
 Again, the full sustainability story is more complex, but contains more potential than electrification.